 There are three ways to control SimACo:

-- through a buttons keypad.
-With keypad you can control mostly used SimACo functions.
+- using rotary encoder and LCD display.
+With those you can control mostly used SimACo functions.

 - wireless WiFi connection.
 Using Windows PC or Android mobile device with WiFi connection you can access all SimACo functions except firmware update.
-You will need to install Angry Fish application’s Windows or Android versions from the download section.
+You will need to install Angry Fish v.4.X.X.X application’s Windows or Android versions.

 Main application and bootloader